Check out our frequently asked questions about Maths Teacher Circle events:

 - enjoy doing and being challenged by maths

-- are after strategies and recommended resources to help students become better problem solvers
+- are after strategies and recommended resources to help students become better problem solvers and mathematical thinkers

 - want dedicated time to focus and reflect on teaching practice